-Description
+Icon Description

+Links

 Indicates an active wired connection.

 Indicates an active wireless connection.

 Indicates an inactive wired connection.

 Indicates an inactive wireless connection.

 Indicates the devices constituting a wired connection are being restarted.

 Indicates the device connected over-the-air being restarted.

-Indicates the device constituting a wired connection is being deleted.
+Icon Description Indicates the device constituting a wired connection is being deleted.
 Indicates the device connected over-the-air is being deleted.

-Indicates an AP11, AP12, AP15, or AP22 access point.
+Devices Indicates an AP11, AP12, AP15, or AP22 access point.
 Indicates an AP17 access point.
 Indicates an AP11D access point.

-Indicates an Instant On router.

-Indicates an Instant On switch.

-Indicates third party switches.
-This icon is displayed in the topology only if Instant On devices are connected to the third party switch.

-Indicates the Aruba Instant On 1960 Series switches connected in a stack.

-Indicates that the network is connected to a router.

-lcon Description <···> Indicates that the network is connected to a private network.
-Connected Clients 21 Indicates the number of wired and wireless clients connected to the device.
+[1)) Indicates an Instant On router. :: • Indicates an Instant On switch. <···> Indicates third party switches.
+This icon is displayed in the topology only if Instant On devices are connected to the third party switch. :: • Indicates the Aruba Instant On 1960 Series switches connected in a stack.
+Connection Type (1) Indicates that the network is connected to a router. <···> Indicates that the network is connected to a private network.
+Connected Clients 2 Indicates the number of wired and wireless clients connected to the device.